andreuterwl/andreuterwl/README.md

 👋🏻👦🏻 Hi, I’m @andreuterwl.

-Currently doing my doctoral studies at the Universitat de València, where I have a university teacher training contract (FPU) for the development of my doctoral thesis and the first teaching tasks.
-My interests are party governments, coalitions, parliaments, and political elites.
-In terms of techniques, I have devoted time to statistical and network analysis.
+Currently doing my doctoral studies at the Universitat de València, where I have a university teacher training contract (FPU) for the development of my PhD thesis.

 📫 You may also contact me at:
 - andreu.teruel@uv.es (mail)